kammitama5/kammitama5.github.io/_posts/2018-6-11-Monday-June-11th.md

 - I also had some build errors initially because a mutual friend and contributor, Richard, installed some AWS stuff.
   So I had to install some stuff on my end to get it to build and run, which was not a huge problem.
 I'm learning how to resolve some errors.
+- I just want to carry my laptop with me everywhere and work on Haskell every chance I get.
+Things are really making more sense, even though I feel like a Haskell-ignoramus compared to everyone else.

 ## I also did first eval
 - It's the first checkpoint, so I had to do an evaluation of my mentors.